4onenm/AwSW-Bangok/README.md

 <details>
 <summary>In-Development scene access guides</summary>

-+ Adine1: When the player brings up Truth or Dare, think lascivious thoughts.
 + Bryce3 (Bryce + Maverick): Get to Bryce3, play through with high mood (or skip) until Zhong leaves, then be diplomatic about how you respond.
 (Don't be overeager, don't refuse.)
 + Bryce3 (Bryce + Sebastian + Maverick): See above, but also have previously completed xSebastian.
 + Kalinth c3arc: Visit Kalinth in the police archives during the Chapter 3 investigation.